CartoDB/web-sdk/docs/guides/02-using-style-helpers.md

 Each of these options have different defaults depending on the type of geometry.
 For instance, the default color for points is #EE4D5A, #4CC8A3 for lines and #826DBA for polygons.
 For a complete list of all the default values for the different properties, please go to the [reference](ToDo Add link).

-If we use the basic style helper without specifying options, we will obtain the same result that if we were not using the helper.
+If you use the basic style helper without specifying options, you will obtain the same result that if you were not using the helper.

 ```js
 const countriesLayer = new carto.viz.Layer('ne_50m_admin_0_countries');